California wants to pay doctors more money to see Medicaid patients

 Newsom already wants to change the tax increase he signed last year, which included $11 billion more to hike provider payments over five years.
 This year, because of the deficit, Newsom wants to use $8 billion for provider payments over four years.
 Providers would still get the same increase, but it would expire sooner.

 Plus, the federal government must approve California’s tax on managed care organizations every three years.
-The Biden administration has signaled recently that it wants to reduce how much money states can collect, and that could force California to lower the tax in the future, cutting into its ability to continue paying doctors higher rates.
+President Joe Biden’s administration has signaled recently that it wants to reduce how much money states can collect, and that could force California to lower the tax in the future, cutting into its ability to continue paying doctors’ higher rates.

 “It’s a real concern,” said Stuart Thompson, senior vice president for governmental affairs for the California Medical Association, during a recent public hearing before lawmakers.
 “We don’t want to create a scenario in which we have a program that goes for four years and then we reach the cliff.”